numbas/editor-docs/source/question/reference.rst

     Download
         Links to download standalone packages of the question.

-        * **standalone .zip** - a compiled package of the question, ready to run anywhere without connecting to a VLE.
+        * :guilabel:`standalone .zip` - a compiled package of the question, ready to run anywhere without connecting to a VLE.
-        * **SCORM package** - a compiled package of the question with SCORM files included, so it can be uploaded to a VLE and communicate with its gradebook.
+        * :guilabel:`SCORM package` - a compiled package of the question with SCORM files included, so it can be uploaded to a VLE and communicate with its gradebook.
-        * **source** - a plain-text representation of the question, to be used with the Numbas command-line tools.
+        * :guilabel:`source` - a plain-text representation of the question, to be used with the Numbas command-line tools.

     Add to your basket